Photo Credit: Justin Philalack

-I am a graduate of Georgetown University in Washington, DC, where I studied history and theatre and performance studies.
-My research focused on the history of institutions and the way people organize themselves to produce culture.
+I am a graduate of Georgetown University, where I studied history and theatre and performance studies.
+My research focused on the history of institutions and the ways people organize themselves to produce culture.
 While at Georgetown, I served as the Executive Producer of the Mask and Bauble Dramatic Society, the oldest continually-operating student theatre company in the country.
 I am a proud alumnus of the Professional Training Company at Actors Theatre of Louisville.

 In addition to stage and production management, I work as a theatrical lighting designer and write about history and performance for Six by Eight Press.